 Television had ingrained a particular image of Paris into my brain.
-Basically, I expected to see men reading their adoring girlfriends poetry in the park, blokes standing beside couples playing the harp and doves delivering roses.
+Basically, I expected to see men reading their adoring girlfriends poetry in the park, blokes standing beside couples playing the harp, and doves delivering roses.
 You know, romantic crap like that.

 However, it didn’t take long for that mental image to be tarnished – in fact, just the train taking us from the airport to the city centre was enough to alter the view.

 The train was rammed, and as a result, there was nowhere convenient to put our luggage.
 Our bags became a recurring subject of anger, which was usually directed right into our faces.
-I mean, I understood the frustration, to a degree – walking around bags in a crowded space is not particularly ideal, but, this is a train line that begins at the airport, the fact that some passengers are likely to have luggage, is surely a given.
+I mean, I understood the frustration, to a degree – walking around bags in a crowded space is not particularly ideal, but, this is a train line that begins at the airport, the fact that some passengers are likely to have luggage is surely a given.

-I’m not a trouble maker by any means, but I have, on occasion, had people express their annoyance at me in another language – it’s such a pointless exercise.
+I’m not a troublemaker by any means, but I have, on occasion, had people express their annoyance at me in another language – it’s such a pointless exercise.
 Sure, I get that I’ve annoyed them, but I’m not going to learn from my mistakes this way, am I?
 For all I know, they could be ranting about the ridiculous rise of bus ticket prices in Leeds, in which case, I’d actually feel inclined to agree with them.

 People were screaming at each other for taking up too much space, strangers then chime in and scream some more – everybody here just seems really, really angry.
-Amy asked the man next to her what all the commotion was about, to which, he simply replied, “This is Paris.”
+Amy asked the man next to her what all the commotion was about, to which he simply replied, “This is Paris.”

-Perhaps the romantic harps and doves were once a thing, until a harp playing dove was seen taking up too much room on the metro – thus, the bird and instrument were banished forever.
+Perhaps the romantic harps and doves were once a thing, until a harp playing dove was seen taking up too much room on the metro – so, the bird and instrument were banished forever.
 It’s just a theory.

 Parisians, please loosen up a little.
 Life’s too short – have an ice cream, or a joint, or a game of tiddlywinks.
 Let’s all take a step back and chill out.